devshad-01/alx-airbnb-database/database-adv-script/optimization_report.md

 ## Conclusion

-By applying targeted optimization techniques including selective column listing, row filtering, proper indexing, and query restructuring, we significantly improved the performance of the complex booking information query.
+By applying targeted optimization techniques including selective column listing, row filtering with AND operators, proper indexing, and query restructuring, we significantly improved the performance of the complex booking information query.
 The optimized query is estimated to be over 70% faster while consuming fewer system resources.

 These improvements would be particularly noticeable in a production environment with a large dataset and concurrent users.
 The principles applied here can be extended to other complex queries throughout the Airbnb Clone application.